Dr Bela Szebenyi

 I am a medical doctor and specialist in rheumatology.
 I hold a substantive consultant position at the Northern Lincolnshire and Goole NHS Foundations Trust, looking after patients in Grimsby, Scunthorpe and Goole hospitals.
 My private practice is conducted at St. Hughes Hospital in Grimsby and the Spire Hospital in Hull.
 I am a recognised consultant by private insurance companies, such as AVIVA, AXA-PPP, BUPA, Simply Health, Vitality Health and WPA.

 Presently I teach trainee doctors and GP colleagues for rheumatology on a daily base.
-This activity is conducted through clinics, ward rounds, MDT meetings as well as regular lectures for GPs on actual problems in rheumatology, such as DMARDs and biologicals, local injection therapy, etc. I also teach medical students from Sheffiled and Hull & York Universities during clinical sessions in Scunthorpe General Hospital.
+This activity is conducted through clinics, ward rounds, MDT meetings as well as regular lectures for GPs on actual problems in rheumatology, such as DMARDs and biologicals, local injection therapy, etc. I also teach medical students from Sheffiled and Hull and York Universities during clinical sessions in Scunthorpe General Hospital.
 I regularly conduct postgraduate lectures in our Diana Princess of Wales Hospital in Grimsby.
 My recent annual Grand Round lecture topic in October 2015 was gender differences in rheumatology, presenting and discussing patients with male lupus, female gout and female ankylosing spondylitis.
 Another educational activity is conducted at the bi-monthly Audit meetings in the form of ‘Consultant Update’-type lectures.
 The last such presentation was held in January 2015 on Scleroderma and related Overlap Syndromes.
 I regularly take part at the Quality and Safety Meetings.